 What changed in government after the referendum?

 Britain got a new Prime Minister – Theresa May.
 The former home secretary took over from David Cameron, who announced he was resigning on the day he lost the referendum.
-Like Mr Cameron, Mrs May was against Britain leaving the EU but she played only a very low-key role in the campaign and was never seen as much of an enthusiast for the EU.
 She became PM without facing a full Conservative leadership contest after her key rivals from what had been the Leave side pulled out.